-For this top entertainment site in Scandinavia, AtomGraph created a Linked Data platform enabled stable and high-performance online publishing, added new functionality and opportunity to extend the solution.
+For this top entertainment site in Scandinavia, AtomGraph created a Linked Data platform, enabled stable and high-performance online publishing, and added new functionality with vastly improved extensibility

 During the rebranding to HeltNormalt, the creative department came up with a number of new content types, containing images, plain text, markup, or a combination of those.
 The website layout was fully redesigned and adjusted for each of the content types.